-Clean your work surface, making sure to get rid of any dust or debris that might have collected.
-Be extra sure of cleaning away any metal shavings, as the magnetic components of your electric rewind could attract these and cause problems when later down the line.
+Clean your work surface, making sure to get rid of any dust or debris that might have been collected.
+Be extra sure to clean away any metal shavings, as the magnetic components of your electric rewind can attract these and cause problems when later down the line.

 2. Dismantle Motor

 Mark all removable parts.
-Take note of the position of pulleys, couplings etc. Check bearings housings and take not of bearing sizes (take into account nuts, bolts, washers, screws etc. and keep safe).
+Take note of the position of pulleys, couplings etc. Check bearings housings and take note of bearing sizes (take into account nuts, bolts, washers, screws etc. and keep safe).

 Check winding connections and make a drawing if necessary.
 Take note of the type of winding i.e. number of slots, coils and poles.

 4. Remove Coil from Stator

 Cut one end off the winding, making sure not to damage the stator.
 Pull the coil out from the end (heat may be required to soften the varnish that holds the coils in place).